vjeantet/hugo-theme-docport/README.md

 Now you are ready to add content and customize looks.
 Do not change any file inside theme directory.

-If you want to freeze changes to DocPock theme itself and use still submodules, fork private copy of DocPock and use that as submodule.
+If you want to freeze changes to DocPort theme itself and use still submodules, fork private copy of DocPort and use that as submodule.
 When you are ready to update theme, just pull changes from origin to your private fork.

-### 2. Install DocPock simply as git clone
+### 2. Install DocPort simply as git clone
 This method results that files are checked out locally, but won't be visible from parent git repo.
 Probably you will build site locally with `hugo` command and use result from `public/` on your own.

 ```